21 practical steps to break the debt cycle

 We are sure living in crazy times.
 I know that it can be difficult to be positive and forward-looking when everything seems so uncertain and messed up.
-But, at the start of 2022, it is a good time to reflect on how things have gone, and it is so important to LOOK UP, to DARE TO DREAM and to SET UP A STRATEGY for the year ahead.
+But, at the start of this year, it is a good time to reflect on how things have gone, and it is so important to LOOK UP, to DARE TO DREAM and to SET UP A STRATEGY for the year ahead.

 Today I want to share a few practical steps to help you break the debt cycle.